 Paris hosts Fashion Week in January, with lots of fabulous events for style aficionados to enjoy.
 The city is a great shopping destination at any time of year, January in particular because it marks the start of the winter sales.
 Get ready to shop until you drop!

 And there’s more!
-With a range of exhibitions, shows and sporting events on the programme, Paris can be enjoyed to the full even in the middle of winter.
-Make the most of the last few weeks of ‘Japonismes 2018’ to admire Japanese art – and do try to see 2018’s top exhibitions before they close!
+With a range of exhibitions, shows and sporting events on the programme, Paris can be enjoyed to the full even in the middle This is your chance to see the major 2019 exhibitions before they close, or to visit the most talked-about early-2020 shows.
 Those dark, short January days don’t slow down the pace in Paris: there’s always plenty to see and do.

 In January each year, Paris is top dog on the catwalk during Fashion Week.
 On this occasion, the biggest names in fashion, celebrities and journalists flock to Paris to discover the new trends in ready-to-wear for men (from 15 to 20 January) and haute couture (from 21 to 24 January).